Sheng Bin

-Sheng Bin (盛斌 (Shèng Bīn); born December 1958) is a lieutenant general in the People's Liberation Army of China who served as head of the National Defense Mobilization Department of the Central Military Commission between 2016 and 2021.
+Sheng Bin (盛斌 (Shèng Bīn); born December 1958) is a lieutenant general in the People's Liberation Army of China who served as head of the National Defense Mobilization Department of the Central Military Commission from 2016 to 2021.

 He is a member of the 19th Central Committee of the Chinese Communist Party.
 He was a delegate to the 12th National People's Congress.

 Biography

 Sheng was born in Yingkou County (now Yingkou), Liaoning, in December 1958.

 He enlisted in the People's Liberation Army (PLA) in December 1976.
 In 1994, he rose to become commander of the 205th Regiment of the 69th Division of the 23rd Group Army.
 In 1997, he entered the PLA National Defence University, where he graduated in 2000.
 In 2001, he studied at the Combined Arms Academy of the Armed Forces of the Russian Federation and was promoted to commander of the 69th Motorized Infantry Division after returning China.
 He served as chief of staff of the 40th Group Army in 2006 and then deputy commander in July 2007.
 In January 2009, he became deputy commander of the 39th Group Army.
 In March 2012, he was made commander of the Heilongjiang Military District, and held that office until December 2014, when he was appointed deputy commander of the Shenyang Military Region.
 He was commissioned as head of the National Defense Mobilization Department of the Central Military Commission in January 2016, concurrently serving as secretary-general of the National Defense Mobilization Commission since December of that same year.
-In December 2021, he retired from active service due to reaching retirement age.

 He was promoted to the rank of major general (shaojiang) in July 2007 and lieutenant general (zhongjiang) in August 2016.